-In the case of operating permits, depending on the regulatory agency, minor source permits may be issued without an expiration date, however synthetic minor permits require renewal every ten year and Title V, major source permits needing to be renewed every five years.
+In the case of operating permits, depending on the regulatory agency, minor source permits may be issued without an expiration date, however synthetic minor permits require renewal every ten years and Title V, major source permits needing to be renewed every five years.
 The process can differ significantly between regulatory agencies, however in most cases renewal applications for synthetic minor and Title V permits must be submitted within three, six or 12 months prior to expiration.
 In the case of Title V permits, most renewals are due six to 12 months prior to expiration.
+Permitting agencies may experience backlogs that can affect permit processing times, so contingency planning is important to mitigate the impact of an unexpected delay.
+For example, if the permit for a project or installation of a new emissions unit is delayed, seek expedited permit review if possible, explore options for temporary permits, or modify the construction/operation schedule to accommodate the delay.

 Due to the number of different regulatory agencies and processes within each one, the permit renewal process can vary widely between them.
 In some cases, permit renewals are completed by a dedicated team of permit writers who develop the application, provide it to the facility for review, comments, and signature.
 Regulators with this kind of permit process typically have significantly higher permit application fees to cover the cost of those personnel.
 More commonly regulatory agencies will use a series of documents to be completed by the facility which outline all of the emissions sources, activities, and assumptions used to calculate the PTE.
-Obtaining copies of the forms with all instructions and guidance from the regulator is necessary to ensure adherence to required standards and procedures set forth there.
+Examples of the documents required for the permit renewal include, but is not limited to, Air Emission Inventory, Process Flow Diagrams, Emission Calculation Worksheets, and Monitoring Plans.
+Obtaining permit renewal applications, worksheets, and forms including all instructions and guidance from the regulator is necessary to ensure adherence to the required standards and procedures and expedites the renewal.

 Depending on the type and structure of the operating permit, regulatory agencies will have different requirements for renewals and any necessary changes in the interim.
 If the permit was structured with flexible limits for equipment; for example, limiting total boiler capacity, an update may not be required every time an emissions unit is added, removed or replaced.
 In those cases, source changes should be tracked and subsequently incorporated during the next permit renewal.
 Other regulatory agencies may require that minor permits be issued when emissions sources are added or changed.
 These minor source permits may be issued in addition to or as addendums of comprehensive Title V or synthetic minor permits already held by the facility.
 Similarly, these permits are tracked until the next renewal period at which time they are incorporated into the "main" permit.
+Keeping this in mind, adding a new emissions unit to a larger permit (e.g., Title V permit) can be handled as a minor permit modification in certain circumstances.
+For example, a minor modification of the permit may be available if the emissions increase is not considered significant and/or the new unit is subject to requirements already in the existing Title V permit